Benign Paroxysmal Positional Vertigo

 In some cases in which a diagnosis is in doubt, affected individuals may undergo a test such as magnetic resonance imaging (MRI) to rule out other conditions.
 An MRI uses a magnetic field and radio waves to produce cross-sectional images of particular organs and bodily tissues such as in the brain or ear.

 The Epley maneuver is a common canalith repositioning maneuver.
 The Epley maneuver is a five position cycle that is repeated until no signs of nystagmus are observed.
 Patients are placed in a sitting position on an examination table with their head turned 45 degrees toward the affected ear.
 Patients are then tilted back onto the table with their head hanging off the end.
 The head is then slowly rotated toward the unaffected ear.
 Patients are then rolled onto their side and the head is rotated back toward the affected ear.
 The patient is then brought back to a sitting position.
 Canalith repositioning maneuvers like the Epley maneuver are relatively simple, noninvasive and effective therapy for individuals with BPPV.
-Other canal repositioning maneuvers used to treat individuals with BPPV include the Semont liberatory maneuver and for the less common horizontal canal variant of BPPV, the Lempert maneuver.
-These maneuvers may have slight variations as well.
+Treatment for right sided typical BPPV can be viewed on Youtube at http://www.youtube.com/watch?v=ZqokxZRbJfw.
+Other canal repositioning maneuvers used to treat individuals with BPPV include the Semont liberatory maneuver and for the less common horizontal canal variant of BPPV, the Lempert or Gufoni maneuver.
+These maneuvers may have slight variations as well and some of these treatments may be viewed on Youtube at http://www.youtube.com/watch?v=hq-IQWSrAtM.

 In some cases, affected individuals may be referred for vestibular rehabilitation therapy (VRT).
 VRT is the use of specific exercises that are designed to compensate for inner ear deficiencies.
 While this technique may coincidentally improve BPPV, it is really intended to promote adaptation by the brain to loss of balance function related to inner ear on one side.
 A physical or occupational therapist will develop a treatment plan tailored to an individual based upon a thorough examination.
 Basically, affected individuals will perform a series of exercises or postures that over time will lessen their symptoms.
 Initially, the exercises may temporarily worsen symptoms.
 However, if affected individuals persist with their instructions, VRT often leads to a decrease in symptom severity or complete disappearance of symptoms.
 In some cases, no other therapy is necessary.

-Some affected individuals may receive medications called vestibular suppressants (e.g., antihistamines or benzodiazepine) that may help relieve certain symptoms of BPPV such as the spinning sensation or nausea.
+Some affected individuals may receive vestibular suppressant medications (e.g., meclizine or diazepam) that may help relieve certain symptoms of BPPV such as the spinning sensation or nausea.
 However, drug therapy for BPPV itself is generally ineffective and usually not recommended because canalith repositioning maneuvers are so effective.

 In rare cases, individuals with BPPV may be treated with surgery.
 The frequency of surgery as a treatment for BPPV has dropped in recent years.
 Surgery for BPPV is reserved for individuals who fail to respond to less invasive treatment options and for whom symptoms are recurrent and problematic (intractable BPPV).
 The most common procedure used is plugging (occluding) the posterior semicircular canal in order to prevent crystals from causing deflection and stimulation of the cupula.
 Another procedure, called singular neurectomy, has also been discussed in the medical literature as a potential therapy for intractable BPPV.
 During a singular neurectomy, a surgeon cuts a specific nerve to the posterior semicircular canal, thereby eliminating the abnormal signals being transmitted from the inner ear.
 This causes symptoms to improve.
 However, single neurectomy is a difficult procedure and is rarely performed because it carries a risk of hearing loss.
 Canal plugging is used more often in the rare cases that require surgical intervention.
 Although it also has a risk of associated hearing loss, the hearing loss is usually temporary (transient).
 Surgical therapy is not considered for BPPV except as a last resort.